boolean-uk/csharp-ef-migrations/README.md

 ## Key Outcomes

-Understand how to apply Entity Framework migrations
+Understand how to apply Entity Framework migrations, using the commands: add-migration, update-database, script-migration

 ## Exercise

--Add the LibraryRepository.cs from the previous exercise.
+-Add the LibraryRepository.cs and any models/code from the previous exercise.
 -Configure this project for a secure connecton to your Elephant SQL instance.
--Configure this project for Entity Framework migrations and run an "Add-Migration InitialMigration" command to create a first migration.
+-Configure this project for Entity Framework migrations.
+-Run an "Add-Migration InitialMigration" command to create a first migration.
--Add the Author class from previous project.
-Run a "Add-Migration AddedAuthor" to the project.   (this can be found in the Models, so add an existing item and look in there)
--Add the Book class from previous project.
-Run a "Add-Migration AddedBook" to the project.   (this can be found in the Models, so add an existing item and look in there)
+-Add a ReleaseDate (Use DateTime type) property to the Book class.
+Ensure this is populated in the Seed method (TIP.  you can't use the DateTime.Now to create the date as PostgreSQL requires a UTC date so use: DateTime.UtcNow
+ Run a "Add-Migration AddedReleaseDateToBook" to the project.
+Run the update-database to change the db.
+Note how you don't have any data in the Postgres instance, so you'll need to TRUNCATE TABLE Authors CASCADE (do this for all tables) to empty
+ the records, then rebuild your project which will load the data with the dates.

 ## Extension
--Add the Pushlisher model from the previous Extensions to this and "Add-Migration AddedPublisher"
 -Create a script-migration